I’m Nicole Antoinette, and I’m obsessed with helping you build a bullshit-free life.

 1. When I was four years old, I used to bite people.
 Finally, my exasperated mother warned me that if I ever bit her again, she’d bite me back.
 Well, I bit her again, so she bit me back.
 Guess what, parents of the world?
 That shit works.

 5. I’m an endurance runner (for Oiselle Team) who went from never playing sports or doing anything even remotely athletic to spending all of my money on races and running skirts.
 If you want to read about the time I ran an unofficial marathon through Central Park, click here.
 If you want to hear about the time I just barely broke 2-hours in the half marathon, click here.
-If you want to know how I got started with running, check out my favorite running gear, and grab some juicy free resources, click here.
+If you want to know how I got started with running, see my favorite running gear, and grab some useful free resources, click here.
 If you want to avoid being gently peer pressured into running with me sometime in the near future, well fuck, I think it’s probably too late for that.
 As all of my friends will tell you, I’m shockingly good at convincing people to do shit with me.
 They call it “The Nicole Effect.”
 I call it bullying done right.

 6. In fifth grade, my best friend got suspended from school for skipping recess to make out with her boyfriend at the bottom of a stairwell.
 I escaped the situation with a slap on the wrist and a warning from the principal that “real friends shouldn’t ask you to guard the door while they engage in un-ladylike behavior.”
 Now, 18+ years later, I can assure you that, actually, that’s exactly what real friends should do.